In this article, we’re going to be talking about a pretty contentious issue: the annual vaccination / over-vaccination of personal protection dogs.

 Greencross in Australia.

 Greencross is a chain of veterinary clinics over in Australia.
-An insider has confirmed that not only is Greencross devouring as many independent clinics as they can, they’re training their staff to sell as much as possible, including the annual vaccination of pets.
+An insider has confirmed that not only is Greencross devouring as many independent clinics as they can, but they’re also training their staff to sell as much as possible, including the annual vaccination of pets.